zamaraevk/greenfieldSoundboard/README.md

 Target directory for Babel to compile into.
 Contains compiled version of the public directory. **DO NOT** edit files in this directory directly!

 ### dist

 Target directory for Webpack.
 Contains the bundle.js built by Webpack, before web deploy. **DO NOT** edit files in this directory directly!

 ### foley

 Contains all soundfiles Soundboard has access to.
 Adding/removing files from this directory will add/remove them from the app's "library" of sounds.
-Sounds should be in .wav format.
+Sounds are organized in .wav format for consistancy but can be .mp3 or .ogg as well.
+For usage across platforms you might need .mp3 and .wav versions of every sound file.

 ### public

 Contains source code for the front-end elements of the app.
 The components directory includes all the React code which interacts with index.html to produce the final page.
 All of this eventually gets compiled into the /compiled directory.
+The source files are as follows:
+ - app.jsx: The main logic for the page.
+All data flows down from here and is declared either in initial states or in componentDidMount.
+Sets a single event listener to moniter all keypresses and react accordingly.
+ - client.jsx: our loading screen.
+Currently our server loads files instantly so we added a setTimeout around some of our logic to simulate a short loading experience.
+ - helpers.jsx: Currently stores all setter-objects.
+This is where the default keybindings are stored, as well as the important qwertyMap object that maps the key-bindings into a qwerty-oriented array.
+ - rebindNode.jsx: contains the render model and some logic for rebinding a song to a key.
+Take note of what data is passed to it through the app.jsx render function.
+We pass the this.reRender function from app.jsx down into rebindNode for easy rendering of the DOM after a key-binding event.
+ - vKey.jsx: contains the render model and some logic for dispaying and handling key presses.

 ### server

 Contains all the code for the back-end elements of the app.
 All of these files are used as helper files for server.js.  **NOTE** the lib and model directories contain schemas and config files for a Mongoose database.
 This database is currently not functional/necessary but may become so during future development.